-The State believes remote service delivery (telehealth) will be an important component in a well-developed and balanced person-centered service plan that focuses on the specific wants and health and welfare needs of the participant.
+The State believes remote service delivery will be an important component in a well-developed and balanced personcentered service plan that focuses on the specific wants and health and welfare needs of the participant.
 Experience during the COVID-19 pandemic has shown that remote service delivery can facilitate community integration in a person-centered way.
-Washingtonians in the broader community utilize both technology-supported remote and in-person community service environments, and the proposed change in waiver services give waiver clients the same opportunity to participate in their community as everyone else.
+Washingtonians in the broader community utilize both technology-supported remote and inperson community service environments, and the proposed change in waiver services give waiver clients the same opportunity to participate in their community as everyone else.
 Case/Resource Managers will be guided by DDA policy to assist participants to select services and service delivery methods that best meet their health and welfare needs employing a robust balance of in-person and if desired, telehealth delivery methods.
-Continued at Main/B. Optional
+The use of video cameras is at the participant's request, under the participant's control and included in the PCSP as an assessed need.
+Continued at Main.B.Optional but